 King Juan Carlos I, the current ruler of Spain, is a distant descendant of the House of Habsburg, although he does represent Philip V's House of Bourbon.
 He has the Habsburg Jaw, but only slightly.

-Other Habsburgs with the pronounced jaw deformity included Charles V, Holy Roman Emperor, and Ferdinand I, Holy Roman Emperor, as well as countless others.
+Other Habsburgs with this pronounced jaw deformity included Charles V, Holy Roman Emperor, Ferdinand I, Holy Roman Emperor, and countless others.